OrifjonKenjayev/ipakai/README.md

 - 🎤 **Speech-to-Text (STT)**: Converts WAV audio files to text via the Google Gemini API.
 - 🔊 **Text-to-Speech (TTS)**: Converts text to MP3 audio via the AIsha TTS API.
-- 🧠 **Credit Limit Prediction**: Determines the credit limit using a pre-trained model based on the user ID.
+- 🧠 **Scoring Limit Prediction**: Determines the scoring limit using a pre-trained model based on the user ID.
 - 👋 **Natural Language Understanding**: Recognizes greetings, thanks, questions about credit, and other contexts.
 - 🔁 **Cyrillic-Latin Conversion**: Converts text in Cyrillic to Latin.
 - 🔢 **Word to Number Conversion**: There is a function to convert Uzbek number words to numbers.